Skip to content

 Excl. social contributions13 440 kr

-Two takeaways.
-First, the platform license is roughly one-twentieth of the per-employee budget itself, a rounding error against the value being delivered.
-Second, the social-contribution piece is where most of the optionality hides, which is what the next section is about.
+The takeaway: the social-contribution piece is where most of the optionality hides, which is what the next section is about.

 Three scenarios, three savings totals